-The headteacher, area lead or family support worker (Sharon Walker) will also invite visitors from outside the school, such as CAMHS, sexual health professionals, NHS oral health practitioner etc, to provide support and training to staff teaching RSHE and to support with parent information sessions.
+The headteacher, area lead or family support worker (Sharon Walker) will also invite visitors from external agenices, such as CAMHS, sexual health professionals, NHS oral health practitioner etc, to provide support and training to staff teaching RSHE and to support with parent information sessions.
 This then ensures continuity both at school and home for our pupils.